Entertainment And News

 4. The Exorcist

 One of the first horror movies focusing specifically on possession, this cult classic is as thrilling as it is terrifying.
-Some even say the set of the movie was haunted, and there have been nine deaths associated with the film, including deaths of family members and staff.
+Some even say the set of the movie was haunted, and there have been nine deaths associated with the film, including the deaths of family members and staff.

 5. Pet Sematary

 While there is a 2019 film, the 1989 movie just doesn’t compare.
-Another film based on a Stephen King novel, this movie brings a supernatural element into the horror genre, and makes viewers question what lengths they would go to in order to bring back a loved one from the dead.
+Another film based on a Stephen King novel, this movie brings a supernatural element into the horror genre and makes viewers question what lengths they would go to in order to bring back a loved one from the dead.

 6. The Exorcism of Emily Rose

 Just in case you didn’t get enough evil from The Exorcist, The Exorcism of Emily Rose is loosely based on Anneliese Michel, who was alleged to be possessed by a demon.
-This film adds in an element of murder, which is really just icing on the cake for this scary movie!
+This film adds an element of murder, which is really just icing on the cake for this scary movie!

 7. It

-Whether it’s the two-part mini series from the 90s, or the 2017 movie, there’s nothing quite as scary as a clown that can transform into your deepest, darkest fear.
+Whether it’s the two-part mini-series from the 90s or the 2017 movie, there’s nothing quite as scary as a clown that can transform into your deepest, darkest fear.
 And for a group of outcasts haunted by his presence, they vow to kill him once and for all.

 8. Halloween